- Leadership Development

 What is Talent Management?

 Talent Management is a set of integrated organizational HR processes designed to attract, develop, motivate, and retain productive, engaged employees.
 The goal of talent management is to create a high-performance, sustainable organization that meets its strategic and operational goals and objectives.
-The Office of Talent Management and Organization Development (TMOD) has created an integrated framework (see model below) to help members of our Johns Hopkins community see the interrelationships between various HR processes supported by our office.
+The Office of Talent Management has created an integrated framework (see model below) to help members of our Johns Hopkins community see the interrelationships between various HR processes supported by our office.

 The Talent Management model illustrates key talent management processes that have been designed and developed to ensure that we attract, retain, and engage talented faculty and staff at JHU.
 If you are a leader or manager and are interested in learning more about how these services can help you please use the following contact information:

 - For School of Nursing, School of Public Health, or School of Medicine: 443-997-8687